jsalinasf/cheat_sheets/kubernetesCommands.md

 Then, Bob has to create the Kubernetes CSR Object.

-The 64-encoded CSR should be placed on the request section of the YAML CSR Object Template
+The 64-encoded text should be placed on the "request" section of the YAML CSR Object Template

 	apiVersion: certificates.k8s.io/v1beta1
 	kind: CertificateSigningRequest